 I know you’re chomping at the bit to dig through your cupboards.
 But how about sorting through your clutter within, too?
 Do some spring-cleaning for the soul and make room for more of what you want to keep, more of who you truly are.

 To get you started, here are 5 things worth tossing out.

 How should you be spending your time?
-Should you attend that neighborhood party?
+Should you attend that virtual party?